sit3057082024/T-6.1D/README.md

 Replace "Android Development" with your desired topic to generate questions related to that field.
 The response will be in JSON format, containing an array of questions, each with multiple-choice options and the correct answer.

-# [IMPORTANT] Adapting your app in Andriod Studio to work on http environments
+# [IMPORTANT] Adapting your app in Android Studio to work on http environments

 ### Step 1: Creating the `network_security_config` XML File